andresilva85/symphonyQA/README.md

 ## File Descriptions

 - `ui.cy.js`: The Cypress test file that performs login automation and product sorting verification on the Sauce Demo website.
-- `loginPage.js`: File containing the element page and login function.
+- `loginPage.js`: Files containing the element page and login function.
-- `productPage.js`: File containing the element page and product sorting verification function.
+- `productPage.js`: Files containing the element page and product sorting verification function.

 ## Contributing